Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Introduction

-This is a special case of the more general problem of searching in a sorted array for a matching element.
-The general solution to this problem is to call $M$ times the \textit{binary search} algorithm, which has complexity $O\left(M\;log_2N\right)$.
-An history of the \textit{binary search} algorithm is discussed in \cite{Knuth1997}, where the first published mention in the literature is attributed to J. Mauchly \cite{Mauchly1946}, who in 1946 proposed a binary search algorithm to find an exact match in a sorted array of length $2^N$.
-It is not until 1960 that a version of the algorithm that works for any $N$ was published by D. Lehmer \cite{Lehmer1960}.
-The next step was taken by Bottenbruch \cite{Bottenbruch1962}, who presented a variation of the algorithm that avoid a separate test for equality until the very end, thus speeding up the inner loop.
+The general solution to this problem is to call $M$ times the \textit{binary search} algorithm which has complexity $O\left(log_2N\right)$.
+A history of the \textit{binary search} algorithm is discussed by Knuth \cite{Knuth1997}, where the first published mention in the literature is attributed to Mauchly \cite{Mauchly1946}, who in 1946 proposed a \textit{binary search} algorithm to find an exact match in a sorted array of size $N$, which has to be a power of 2.
+It was not until 1960 that a version of the algorithm that works for any $N$ was published by Lehmer \cite{Lehmer1960}.
+The next step was taken by Bottenbruch \cite{Bottenbruch1962}, who presented a variation of the algorithm that avoids a separate test for equality until the very end, thus speeding up the inner loop.
+Knuth \cite{Knuth1997} proposed \textit{uniform binary search}, an interesting variation of \textit{binary search} using an alternative set of state variables (see section \ref{sec:offset}).

+Many alternatives to the \textit{binary search} algorithm have been developed to improve its performance. \textit{Fibonacci search}, proposed by Kiefer \cite{Kiefer1953} and Ferguson \cite{Ferguson1960}, has the same complexity as \textit{binary search}, but improves search time when some region of the array can be accessed faster than others. \textit{Exponential search}, proposed by Bentley et al. \cite{Bentley1976}, has complexity $O\left(log_2i\right)$ where $i$ is the sought index, but, due to increased computation cost, it becomes an improvement over \textit{binary search} only if the target value lies near the beginning of the array.

+The problem was considered a solved problem for many years, as \textit{binary search} is theoretically the algorithm with best time complexity.
+It is only in modern times that it regained interest because of the opportunities for technical improvements introduced by the technological advances in computer architectures, like the introduction of larger main memories, cache memories, super-scalar execution units, multi core CPUs, sophisticate branch prediction algorithms, vectorial arithmetic capabilities of CPUs (SIMD) and GPGPUs.

-A well known variation of Bottenbruch's algorithm, specialised to find the index of the largest numbers in the array $X$, which is smaller or equal than some number $z\in[X_0,X_N)$, is described by Press et al. \cite{NRC++} and is referred to in the sequel as the \textit{classical} version of the algorithm.
-This requires a control flow branch, which incurs penalties on many CPU architectures and is not vectorizable, i.e. it does not benefit from the vectorial capabilities of modern CPUs.
-Furthermore the algorithm is not cache-friendly as explained in Khuong \cite{Khuong2012} and Morin et al. \cite{Morin2015}.
+A variation of the algorithm, specialized to find the index of the largest numbers in the array $X$ that is smaller or equal than some number $z\in[X_0,X_N)$, is described by Press et al. \cite{NRC++} and is referred to in the sequel as the \textit{classic} version of the algorithm (see section \ref{sec:binary}).
+It involves unpredictable control flow branches, which incur penalties on many CPU architectures; is not vectorizable, i.e. it cannot benefit from the vectorial capabilities of modern CPUs, and is not cache memory friendly, due to irregular and unpredictable data accesses.
+Modern research has been focusing on re-organizing code to eliminate code flow branches, exploiting parallelism and improving memory access patterns.